mlambert125/new-java-curriculum/content/java-setup-2/_index.md

 repository on our GitHub page so that we can track changes and share our work with others.
 This lesson assumes that you have installed IntelliJ and Git and have a basic understanding of the purpose of these tools.

+> [!Note] Refer Back Here!
+> The steps in this lesson are general steps that you can always follow to create a new project in IntelliJ and connect
+> it to a GitHub repository.
+You can refer back to this lesson whenever you need to create a new project and connect it
+> to a github repository.

 ## Creating a New IntelliJ Project

 ### Creating a New Project

+Now that we have our tools set up, let’s create a new project:

+1. Launch IntelliJ.
-Now that we have our tools set up, let’s create a new project.
-First, launch IntelliJ.
-You will either be presented with a dialog prompting you to create a new project, or if you have created a project before, the last project that you worked on will be loaded.
-If you do not see the **New Project** dialog, you can bring it up by clicking the **File** menu, and then selecting **New Project**.
+2. If you do not immediately see the **New Project** dialog, you can bring it up by clicking the **File** menu, and then selecting **New Project**.

 ![New Project Dialog](new-project.png)

-In this dialog, as shown, enter the name “hello-world” for the project, choose a location on your computer to create the project, and choose “Maven” for the build system.
+3. In this dialog, as shown, enter a name (e.g. “hello-world”) for the project, choose a location on your computer to create the project, and choose **Maven** for the build system.

-A new project will be created and the main IDE window will focus showing your loaded project.
+4. A new project will be created and the main IDE window will focus showing your loaded project.

+### Opening the Main File and Running the Project

 ![Main File](main-file.png)

-On the left-side of the window, the **Project Explorer** will be shown.
+1. On the left-side of the window, the **Project Explorer** will be shown.
 From here, expand folders as shown until you find the *Main* file.
-Click this file to open it to the right.
+2. Click this file to open it to the right.
+If you look at the content of the loaded file on the right, you will see that this file contains some java code for a simple program that prints the message “Hello Word” to a console screen.
+3. Click the green play button in the top right of the screen to run the project.
 ![Run Project](run-project.png)

-You probably don’t know much java at this point, but if you look at the content of the loaded file on the right, you will see that this file contains some java code for a simple program that prints the message “Hello Word” to a console screen.

-We can run this program by clicking the green play button in the top right of the screen.

-Once you run the program, a bottom pain will display showing a console with the output of the running program.
+Once you run the program, a bottom pane will display showing a console with the output of the running program.

 ![Terminal Output](terminal-output.png)